BrentLab/NetProphet_3.0/README.md

 # NetProphet 3.0
-NetProphet3.0 is a package for inference of TF network maps: as a first step, it generates intermediate networks by regression and other motif algorithms LASSO, DE, BART, PWM.
-Then, it combines these intermediate networks into one final network.
-The easiest way to run NetProphet3 is with the **singularity container**, linked below.
-Steps are easy: first install the singularity software, then pull the container as instructed below.
+NetProphet3.0 is a package for network inference: first, it generates intermediate networks by regression and other algorithms LASSO, DE, BART, PWM.
+Then, it combines them into one final network using XGboost, a supervised ML.
+The easiest way to run NetProphet3 is with the **singularity container**, as demonstrated below.
+Steps are easy: first install the singularity software, then pull the container, you will be ready to run NetProphet3.

 # I. Install NetProphet 3.0